๐Campaigns

 Security Notice: The tracking script will only execute on domains you specify here.
 This prevents unauthorized use of your tracking numbers on other websites.

-Step 5: Configure Conditional Tracking (Optional)
+Step 6: Configure Conditional Tracking (Phone Calls only)

+This section only appears when Phone Calls tracking is enabled.
 Conditional Tracking lets you swap phone numbers only for visitors from specific marketing channels.
 This is useful when you manage some channels but not others, or when you want to use a smaller number pool for targeted tracking.

 Enable Conditional Tracking: